 The Arm Span to Height Difference

-A more interesting formula to use for us climbers is the following.
-Simply subtract your body height from your arm span.
+A more interesting formula to use to find out your height vs wingspan is the following: simply subtract your body height from your arm span.

-With this calculation it’s important to think about your measurement system when you go of comparing to other climbers.
+With this calculation, it’s important to think about your measurement system when you go off comparing to other climbers.
 Two examples: